-For example, following Ferguson and Buckingham Shum [12], most of these data can be exploited to identify social
+For example, following Ferguson and Buckingham Shum [12], most of these data can be exploited to identify social behaviors and patterns which prove particularly effective to achieve learning objectives.

 III.
-LEARNING WITH MELOD
+MELOD IN USE

-In this section a use case scenario of the MeLOD environment is presented.
+In this section a use case scenario of the MeLOD environment is presented3.

-1. The first step is the Login.
+- 1. The first step is the Login.
 Users have to insert their username and password to access the MeLOD environment.
-After the Login, the home page shows a welcome message with a short description of the application, and a menu to access the main functionalities.

-2. The second step is the setting of the students preferences (see Figure 2).
-In particular, the user can select language, preferred media format and categories (if applicable, depending on the using scenario).
+After the Login, the home page shows a welcome message with a short description of the application, and a menu to access the main functionalities. - 2.
+The second step is the setting of the students preferences (see Figure 1).
+In particular, the user can select language, preferred media format and categories.
 These preferences will be used to feed the user's profile.
 In the preferred media format menu students can select the media to be used for visualizing information.
 For example, the users can select the media format most suitable to the bandwidth of the available mobile network (3G, EDGE, GPRS).
 The preferred categories menu allows the users to select the macro categories that better fit their interest.
 The content will be filtered according to these preferences.
-As stated in the previous section the categories are directly retrieved from DBpedia through the Sparql endpoint.

-3. Once the user has selected his/her preferences, the system is ready for use.
+As stated in the previous section the categories are directly retrieved from DBpedia through the Sparql endpoint. - 3.
+Once the user has selected his/her preferences, the system is ready for use.
 By clicking on the "Map Menu" in the Home page, the point of interests (POI) near the position of the user will be shown.
 Only the points of interest belonging to the categories preferred by the user will appear.
-This view is created by integrating the information coming from the GeoNames API (for the geographic positions) with the information coming from DBpedia and the MLOD dataset.
+This view is created by integrating the information coming from the Geonames API (for the geographic positions) with the information coming from DBpedia.